google/open-location-code/README.md

 The technology is designed to produce codes that can be used as a replacement for street addresses, especially in places where buildings aren't numbered or streets aren't named.

 Plus Codes represent an area, not a point.
-As digits are added to a code, the area shrinks, so a long code is more precise than a short code.
+As digits are added to a code, the area shrinks, so a full code is more precise than a short code.

 Codes that are similar are located closer together than codes that are different.